 Critical Editions

-The standard critical edition of Manilius is:
+The standard critical edition of Manilius in modern times is:

 - M. Manilii Astronomica, ed.
 G. P. Goold, Teubner, Leipzig, 1985 (rev. ed.
 1998).